AceWiki/AceWiki/README.md

 - attempto-acewiki.jar contains the AceWiki application.
 - attempto-aceeditor.jar contains the ACE Editor application.

-See </docs/index.html> for the detailed documentation of the packages and classes.
+See docs/index.html for the detailed documentation of the packages and classes.

 Compilation
 -----------

-This package is pre-compiled.
-Thus, compilation is needed only if the source code is changed.
-Only the web application archive is not pre-built (see section 4).
-The compilation can be run manually using Ant.
+You do not have to perform the steps described here if you are using a pre-compiled package (unless you change the source code).

+Ant is required to manually run the compilation.
 Make sure that a recent version of Apache Ant is installed.
-The following commands are
+The following commands are available:
-available:

 - `ant compile` compiles the Java source code.
 - `ant createjars` creates the jar-files.